 How to Use the Cybis Archive

-The Useful Cybis Topics category contains all the posts that are not an overview of sculptures themselves.
-In this category you will find posts on such topics as signatures and marks, the various edition types, how to determine whether a piece is authentic, the studio’s history, advice on selling or buying, etc.
+The Useful Topics category contains all the posts that are not an overview of sculptures themselves.
+In this category you will find posts on such topics as signatures and marks, identification, and advice on selling, buying, cleaning, packing for shipment, etc.

 The Archive now has several different types of indexes.
 The most extensive is the Name Index, but if you don’t know the name of a human figure or bust, the Visual Index for that genre is where to look (it is the only visual index in the Archive, because the non-human figures can be easily found via their Category.)